learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 apply here, so if the page shrinks enough, some of the boxes will spill over, but _remain centered on the next row_.
 Very cool!
-Getting HTML elements to behave this way _without_ flexbox is actually fairly difficult, but we've got it set up in just a few lines!
+Getting HTML elements to behave this way _without_ flexbox is actually fairly difficult, but we've got it set up in short order.

 The `justify-content` property has a number of settings: